civicrm/civicrm-website-org/README.md

 # CiviCRM customisations

 Any CiviCRM customisations should be places in the php and templates directory rather than being directly overwritted in order to make it easy to keep track of customisations through upgrades.

+# Support

+Please email michael@civicrm.org or totten@civicrm.org if you need any support with any of the above.